 Conversion optimization is both an art and a science.
-Understanding the psychology behind why customers eventually convert helps you draft better business proposals and eventually leads to more deals closing.
+Understanding the psychology behind why customers eventually convert helps you draft better business proposals and ultimately leads to more deals closing.

-Whether you are an upcoming startup or an established enterprise, getting the prospects to move through the various stages of your sales pipeline and getting them to convert is the ultimate aim of your business strategy.
+Whether you are an upcoming startup or an established enterprise, getting the prospects to move through the various stages of your sales pipeline and convert is your business strategy’s ultimate aim.

-You may have your SaaS website optimized for conversions, put efforts into SEO, CRO and paid advertising, invested in one of the top CRM companies
+You may have your SaaS website optimized for conversions, put efforts into SEO, CRO, and paid to advertise, and invest in one of the top CRM companies.

-, but unless you understand the psychological principles that affect human decision making, your effectiveness in closing deals is likely to be limited.
+Still, unless you understand the psychological principles that affect human decision-making, your effectiveness in closing deals is likely to be limited.

-Here are 4 sales psychology tricks that you need to implement in your proposal to help you bring in more conversions and successfully close more deals.
+Here are four sales psychology tricks you need to implement in your proposal to help you increase conversions and successfully close more deals.

 2. Refrain from selling

 Focus on the prospect’s problem.
 Elucidate how your offering can help them with it.
-The end goal isn’t simply closing the deal, it’s laying a strong foundation of trust and building a relationship.
+The end goal isn’t simply closing the deal, it’s laying a solid foundation of trust and building a relationship.

 3. Limit the choices available to the prospects